distanceworkshops/distanceworkshops.github.io/design-sept-2021.md

 ## Format and Delivery method

 The workshop will be a mix of live online interactive sessions, delivered via videoconference software (Microsoft Teams), and computer exercises.
-There will be three sessions in total, on successive days, with a total class time of 4.5 hours (including breaks) and two additional computer exercises to complete.
+There will be three sessions in total, with a total class time of 5 hours (including breaks) and two additional computer exercises to complete.
 It is advisable to allow around an hour and a half between days 1 and 2, and days 2 and 3 to complete these exercises.
 The exercises are in `R` using the `dssd` and `dsims` packages.
 We will demonstrate the use of QGIS, but it is not required on particpant's computers.

 ## Content

 Day 1: We will start the workshop with an interactive lecture on design with time for questions and discussion afterwards.
 We will present case studies of both marine and terrestrial surveys.
 These case studies will highlight design challenges such as when animal density varies considerably within the survey region, multi-species surveys and when sampling costs vary spatially within the survey region.
 This will be followed by a short introduction to QGIS and formatting shape files for use with `dssd` and `dsims`.
 A link to a video will also be provided giving you a detailed walk-though of the steps needed to create both single and multi-strata shapefiles in QGIS, for digestion at your own convenience.
 Lastly, we will introduce a survey design practical for you to complete before the start of day 2.

 Day 2: We will start the second day with a discussion of the survey design practical.
 This will be followed by an introduction to simulating distance sampling surveys using `dssd`.
 We will discuss how simulations can be used to optimise designs, test the implications of deviations from our design assumptions and also how a well-implemented simulation study can help strenghten funding applications, providing reasoned justification for requested resources.
 We will then revisit the case studies from the previous day and use simulation in these examples to both optimise our designs and test how robust they are to departures from our design assumptions.
 We will introduce a simulation practical to be completed before the start of day 3.
+We have left a 1-day gap between days 2 and 3 to facilitate this.

 Day 3: The third day will start with a discussion of the simulation practical.
 The rest of this session will then be open for discussion of any design or simulation considerations relevant to surveys being planned by participants.
 Please sign up early and get in touch to let us know about design challenges you are facing!